-HIIT workouts have been shown to promote fat loss and improve stamina faster than endurance training alone (1,2,3,4).
+HIIT workouts may promote fat loss and improve stamina faster than endurance training alone (1,2,3,4).
 HIIT not only helps you maximize fat burning throughout the day, but can also whip you into shape super fast.
 If the thought of HIIT scares you, it shouldn't.
 The intensity can easily be adapted to your individual fitness level - you can go at your own pace!

 Tababa is a four minute HIIT workout shown to burn up to 400 calories per day (5).
 It was developed by Dr. Izumi Tabata at the National Institute of Fitness and Sports in Tokyo, and will put your metabolism in ultra-high gear.
 Pick a repetitive workout you can do at a high intensity, like sprints, burpees, mountain climbers, or jumping squats, and grab your stop watch or smart phone with a timer.
 Based on the science, the most effective interval is 20 seconds as hard and fast as you can with 10 second rest in between, with a total of eight intervals (8 x 20 seconds + 10 seconds rest in between each set = 4 minutes).
 The trick is to try and maintain the same number of reps for each round, and you should be completely spent at the end.

 Add Tabata to the end of a moderate workout or do it as a single workout when timing is tight.